aziflaj/pingul/README.md

 You can run a source file by doing `go run cmd/pingulcc/main.go /path/to/file.pl`.
 Just like Perl and Prolog, PinguL files use the `.pl` extension.

 ## Comments
-No. Just like in real life, nothing you say or do is ever ignored.
-So PinguL doesn't support comments.
+No. In real life, out there in the wild, nothing you say or do is ever ignored.
+That's why PinguL does not support comments.

+## Data Types
-## Integers and Booleans
+### Integers and Booleans

-Pingul supports Integers, as well as the typical operators around them:
+PinguL has support for Integers, as well as the typical operators you use with them:

 ```js
 (pingul)>> 1